OgulcanErdag/phonebook-web-app/README.md

 - This app is transformed into web application using the `index.html`, `add-update.html` and `delete.html` within the `templates` folder.
 Note the followings for your web application.

-  - User should face first with `index.html` when web app started and th user should be able to;
+  - User should face first with `index.html` when web app started and the user should be able to;

     - search the phonebook using `index.html`.